What Is CNC (Computer Numerical Control)? - User Guide

-The term numerical control is a widely accepted and commonly used term in the machine tool industry.
-Numerical Control (NC) enables an operator to communicate with machine tools through a series of numbers and symbols.
+Numerical Control is the full form of NC for machine tools.
+Numerical Control (NC) enables an operator to communicate with machine tools through numbers and symbols.

-NC which quickly became CNC (Computer Numerical Control) has brought tremendous changes to the manufacturing industry.
-New machine tools in CNC have enabled industry to consistently produce parts to accuracies undreamed of only a few years ago.
-The same part can be reproduced to the same degree of accuracy any number of times if the CNC program has been properly prepared and the computer properly programmed.
-The operating commands which control the machine tool are executed automatically with amazing speed, accuracy, efficiency, and repeatability.
+CNC is the short name of Computer Numerical Control, which is an automatic technology of controlling machine tools to complete automated machining with CAD/CAM software in modern manufacturing process.
+New machine tools with CNC have enabled industry to consistently produce parts to accuracies undreamed of only a few years ago.
+The same part can be reproduced to the same degree of accuracy any number of times if the program has been properly prepared and the computer properly programmed.
+The operating G-code commands which control the machine tool are executed automatically with high speed, accuracy, efficiency, and repeatability.

-The machine is connected to a computer, the computer will tell it where to move.
-First, the CNC operator should do the toolpath creation, the operator uses a software program to draw the shapes and create the tool path that the machine will follow.
+CNC machining is a computerized manufacturing process, the machine is connected to a computer, the computer will tell it where to move.
+First, the operator should do the toolpath creation, the operator uses a software program to draw the shapes and create the tool path that the machine will follow.

 CNC: Computer Numerical Control.